Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

   - ✅ Enhanced / Possibility to download options (download all, download single scene)
   - ✅ Improve the grid view of the workbench (align the sizes of the grids to the images aspect ratio)
   - ⏳ Video Assembly
-    - ⏳ Fix the backend for the video assembly and enhance the functionality so we get a final video
+    - ✅ Fix the backend for the video assembly and enhance the functionality so we get a final video
-    - ⏳ Fix the frontend for the video assembly to send the correct request when pressing the data
+    - ⏳ Add a working frontend for the video assembly and select options to send the correct request when pressing the data
     - ⏳ Refactor the videos section to show all created videos

   ### 1.5 Dedicated Pages (⏳ In Progress)
 - ✅ Dedicated Features Page with interactive demos
 - ⏳ Refactor the Dashboard page
-- ⏳ Pricing preview
 - ⏳ FAQ Section
 - ⏳ Blog Entries
 - ⏳ Contact